-Please note that a time-line for submission of these studies needs to be submitted (specifying the quarter) and that the updated ERA uses the previously agreed upon refined $PEC{surface\ water}$ of 1.42 μg/L. Moreover, in view of the 3R's principles, the MAH is discouraged to repeat studies with vertebrate animals where these are already available.
+Please note that a timeline for submission of these studies needs to be submitted (specifying the quarter) and that the updated ERA uses the previously agreed upon refined $PEC{surface water}$ of 1.42 μg/L. Moreover, in view of the 3R's principles, the MAH is discouraged to repeat studies with vertebrate animals where these are already available.
 Instead, the MAH is recommended to contact other stakeholders to investigate whether ERA studies are available for data sharing.

-In response to this request, the MAH has submitted a signed commitment to provide the requested study results by the end of 2024 upon approval.
+In response to this request, the MAH has submitted a signed commitment to provide the requested study results post approval, by the end of 2024 following the outcome of the scientific advice.
 This is acceptable.